CEO Gary K. Wilde has received the keys to the new CMH.

 Now that CMHS has taken official possession of the newly constructed six-story building, CMHS can now begin the move-in process.
 It’s anticipated that the new Ocean Tower will open to patients and the public in about four months.

-Until then, and during the next four months, CMHS will install the final pieces of technology and equipment, provide safety training and new process/procedure training to all staff, train physicians on the new technology, stock the building with supplies, and install over 500 pieces of original artwork from local and regional artists.
+Until then, and during the next four months, CMHS will install the final pieces of technology and equipment, provide safety training and new process/procedure training to all staff, train physicians on the new technology, stock the building with supplies, like PPE Equipment, pharmaceutical supplies and so much more as well as install over 500 pieces of original artwork from local and regional artists.

 Features of the Ocean Tower include 250 private rooms and expanded space in all critical healthcare areas such as the Neonatal Intensive Care Unit, the Emergency Department (which will offer 37 private rooms compared to 17 curtained bays in the old CMH), and the Intensive Care/Coronary Care Unit.